telerik/ajax-docs/getting-started/performance/radcompression.md

 </system.webServer>
 ````

-By default the RadCompression module will compress AJAX requests only (with the content type headers specified above), however you can enable compression for regular postbacks as well setting the *enablePostbackCompression* property to true (its default value is false, see web.config section below).You also have the option to disable the compression for particular pages if necessary.
-To do that use the *RadCompressionSettings* attribute of the page in question:
+By default, the Compression module will compress AJAX requests only (with the content type headers specified above).
+However, you can enable compression for regular postbacks as well setting the `enablePostbackCompression` property to `true`, which is `false` by default.
+You also have the option to disable the compression for particular pages if necessary by using the `RadCompressionSettings` attribute of the page in question:

 ````C#
 [Telerik.Web.UI.RadCompressionSettings(HttpCompression = Telerik.Web.UI.CompressionType.None)]